arialhamed/arialhamed.github.io/_posts/apk/2021-04-27-sparklite.md

 paid: false
 ---

 > _"Gear up for Adventure and battle foes in top-down action using an arsenal of gadgets, guns, and gear.
-Explore dangerous corners of the procedurally generated world, take down titans of the mining industry, and harness the power Sparklite!" - <a href="https://play.google.com/store/apps/details?id=com.playdigious.sparklite" target="_blank">Play Store</a>_
+Explore dangerous corners of the procedurally generated world, take down titans of the mining industry, and harness the power Sparklite!" - <a href="https://play.google.com/store/apps/details?id=com.playdigious.sparklite">Play Store</a>_

 <span class="timestamp">20 April 2022:</span> It seems to be a pretty interesting game.
 The artstyle, the gameplay, among other things this game is actually quite well cut.